railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_srm.rst

    *Selection of the management of complaints in the CRM installation*

-Once the module is installed you can use the menu :menuselection:`Sales --> After-Sales Services --> Claims`.
+Once the module is installed, you can use the menu :menuselection:`Sales --> After-Sales Services --> Claims`.

 .. figure:: images/crm_complaints.png